-This means, however, that edits and new event records won't just show up on your calendar without any interaction on your part.
-Normally this isn't a big deal as the calendar requests new events from the server each time you edit a record or switch views.
-But if you're just staring at your screen, you may want to click "refresh" to make sure you have the latest data from the server.
+This means that edits and new event records created by other users won't just show up on your display without any interaction on your part.
+Normally this isn't a big deal as the calendar requests new events from the server each time you a) navigate from day to day, b) apply advanced filters, or c) switch views (like from month to day view).
+But if you're just staring at your screen, you may want to manually refresh to make sure you have the latest data from the server.

 Note that while this doesn't sound very "FileMaker like", most complicated screens (and certainly most traditional calendars) don't "refresh" automatically either, since the relationships they use for display are too "deep" to respond to notifications of new or edited records from the server.

-The calendar layouts have a script trigger assigned to them which will refresh the calendar each time you arrive at the calendar layout.
+The calendar layout has a script trigger assigned to it which will refresh the calendar each time you arrive.

 You may want to set the calendar to refresh every few seconds so you can mount a big version in a public space to coordinate schedules.
 You can see some examples of this here and learn how to automate that refresh in this blog post.
 (Where the scripts in that blog post call the script " �Filter Calendar ( Number )�, switch that to the script "Refresh Calendar". =)